YadneshBandekar/Simulated-SQL-Assessments/E Commerce Data/E-Commerce SQL Assessment.md

 **Expected Output:** A single column showing the total revenue for February 2023.

 ***Sometimes I like to take a quick peek at my data at a record level before calculating any metrics.
-So time and again I'll include a "base query" if I feel the need to see our intermediate records.***
+So time and again I'll include a "base query" if I feel the need to see our intermediate data.***

 ```sql
 -- Base Query